tappytaps/TTLiveAgentWidget-ProxyServer/README.md

 Installing
 ----------

+Before you start using this proxy server, you should duplicate `./config/config.example.js` and rename it to `./config/config.js`.

 Proxy server uses MySQL database.
 Before installing you should start your MySQL server and config it in `./config/config.js`.
 Also run `./sql/db.sql` script to create appropriate database.

 All live agent configurations are placed in `./config/config.js`.
 For more info see **Configuration**.